 The callback function TraverseFun is used for traversing the table.
 It is to return a list of objects terminated by either [] or a nullary fun to be used for traversing the not yet traversed objects of the table.
+Any other return value is immediately returned as value of the query evaluation.
 Unary TraverseFuns are to accept a match specification as argument.
 The match specification is created by the parse transform by analyzing the pattern of the generator calling qlc:table/2 and filters using variables introduced in the pattern.
 If the parse transform cannot find a match specification equivalent to the pattern and filters, TraverseFun will be called with a match specification returning every object.
-Modules that can utilize match specifications for optimized traversal of tables should call qlc:table/2 with a unary TraverseFun while other modules can provide a nullary TraverseFun. ets:table/2 is an example of the former; gb\table:table/1 in the Implementing a QLC table [page 264] section is an example of the latter.
+Modules that can utilize match specifications for optimized traversal of tables should call qlc:table/2 with a unary TraverseFun while other modules can provide a nullary TraverseFun. ets:table/2 is an example of the former; gb_table:table/1 in the Implementing a QLC table [page 266] section is an example of the latter.

 PreFun is a unary callback function that is called once before the table is read for the first time.
 If the call fails, the query evaluation fails.
 Similarly, the nullary callback function PostFun is called once after the table was last read.
 The return value, which is caught, is ignored.
 If PreFun has been called for a table, PostFun is guaranteed to be called for that table, even if the evaluation of the query fails for some reason.
-The order in which pre (post) funs for different tables are evaluated is not specified.
+The order in which pre (post) functions for different tables are evaluated is not specified.
 Other table access than reading, such as calling InfoFun, is assumed to be OK at any time.
 The argument PreArgs is a list of tagged values.
-Currently there are two tags, parent\value and stop\fun, used by Mnesia for managing transactions.
-The value of parent\value is the value returned by ParentFun, or undefined if there is no ParentFun.
+Currently there are two tags, parent_value and stop_fun, used by Mnesia for managing transactions.
+The value of parentFun.
 ParentFun is called once just before the call of PreFun in the context of the process calling eval, fold, or cursor.
-The value of stop\fun is a nullary fun that deletes the cursor if called from the parent, or undefined if there is no cursor.
+The value of stop_fun is a nullary fun that deletes the cursor if called from the parent, or undefined if there is no cursor.

 The binary callback function LookupFun is used for looking up objects in the table.
-The first argument Position is the key position or an index position and the second argument Keys is a sorted list of unique values.
+The first argument Position is the key position or an indexed position and the second argument Keys is a sorted list of unique values.
 The return value is to be a list of all objects (tuples) such that the element at Position is a member of Keys.
+Any other return value is immediately returned as value of the query evaluation.
 LookupFun is called instead of traversing the table if the parse transform at compile time can find out that the filters match and compare the element at Position in such a way that only Keys need to be looked up in order to find all potential answers.
-The key position is obtained by calling InfoFun(keypos) and the index positions by calling InfoFun(indices).
-If the key position can be used for lookup it is always chosen, otherwise the index position requiring the least number of lookups is chosen.
-If there is a tie between two index positions the one occurring first in the list returned by InfoFun is chosen.
-Positions requiring more than max\lookup [page 270] lookups are ignored.
+The key position is obtained by calling InfoFun(keypos) and the indexed positions by calling InfoFun(indices).
+If the key position can be used for lookup it is always chosen, otherwise the indexed positions the one occurring first in the list returned by InfoFun is chosen.
+Positions requiring more than max_lookup [page 273] lookups are ignored.